tlan16/audiobooks/Readme.md

 Actually the filenames don't matter much.
 However:
 - The cover image is required
-- The cover image must be a `.jpg`
+- The cover image must be a `.avif`
-- If there are multiple jpg files, the first one alphanumerically will be used
+- If there are multiple avif files, the first one alphanumerically will be used
 - Audio files must be `.opus`
 - Audio files must be in alphanumeric order